Connor Davies

-Connor Davies (born 17 January 1997) is a Welsh International Rugby League Player who plays as a for Halifax Panthers in the Betfred Championship.
+Connor Davies (born 17 January 1997) is a Welsh International rugby league footballer who plays as a for the Halifax Panthers in the Betfred Championship.

 Playing career

 South Wales Scorpions

 Born in Swansea, Wales, Davies started his professional career at South Wales Scorpions in 2015.

 Halifax RLFC

 He moved to England to join Halifax, initially playing for the reserve team before making his first team debut in 2018.
 The club announced that Davies would be leaving Halifax at the end of the 2021 season.

 Workington Town

 After a brief spell with French club Villeneuve Leopards, Davies joined Workington Town in April 2022.

 Dewsbury Rams

 In July 2022, he was signed by Dewsbury Rams following his release by Workington Town.

 Halifax Panthers (re-join)

 On 7 Nov 2023 it was reported that he had signed for Halifax Panthers in the RFL Championship on a 1-year deal.

 International career

 He was selected in the Wales 9s squad for the 2019 Rugby League World Cup 9s.

 Davies was named in the Wales squad for the 2021 Rugby League World Cup.

 He scored his 2nd try for in the 24-0 win over on 25 October 2025.